Financial cleansing, raising a child, debt trackers, impulse spending remedies and more.

 But you can avoid that nightmare scenario by using a debt tracker.
 The first benefit they provide is: “A ‘Screenshot’ of Your Financial Life.”
 You can actually view your “repayment information in one place.”
 I recommend using PowerWallet.
 It’s a great money management tool.

 Frugal Rules – Money influences people.
 It’s scary but true.
 Chonce says “money told me where to go, what to do” and even told her how she could spend it.
 But now she controls her money by doing four basic things.
 The fourth thing is: “Embrace what’s frugal and free.”
 She does that by ignoring “the latest trends and fads” — which people only waste money on.

 When people become overwhelmed with debt, they feel helpless.
 As a result, they suffer through what Chonce was experiencing.
 If you’re feeling powerless, read her post and check out this post on being squeezed by debt.

 Frugalwoods – The Frugalwoods have recently heard from their readership and the main conversation has been about impulse spending.
 Mrs. Frugalwoods says, “In many ways, our culture is specifically designed to encourage impulse spending.”
 She’s right.
 We’re bombarded with ads and marketing campaigns geared toward making us spend – and spend blindly.

 So she’s prepared five tips that will help us suppress the evil impulse buying gene before it takes over our better judgement again.
 The second tip is the 72 hour rule.
 Do not buy anything (except necessities) “for at least 72 hours after you initially consider buying it.”
 Read this post.

-Article last modified on June 12, 2017.
+Article last modified on November 20, 2017.
 Published by Debt.com, LLC .
-Mobile users may also access the AMP Version: This Week Around The Web - AMP.
+Mobile users may also access the AMP Version: Around the Web: Impulse Spending - AMP.